ensembleanalytics/ensembleci/SETUP.md

 The frontend applications should be available at http://localhost:3000.

-## Timeflow Cloud
+## Ensemble Cloud

-We offer a fully managed version of Timeflow which is accessible at https://app.timeflow.systems.
+We offer a fully managed version of Ensemble CI which is accessible at https://app.ensembledata.io.
 This avoids the need to host and operate the platform yourself.